Stephen Curry: Junior season

 In the 2009 Southern Conference tournament, Davidson played Appalachian State in the quarterfinals and won 84–68.
 Curry scored 43 points, which is the third most points in Southern Conference tournament history.
 In the semifinals, against the College of Charleston, Curry had 20 points but Davidson lost 52–59.
 Despite lobbying from Davidson head coach Bob McKillop and Charleston coach Bobby Cremins, the Wildcats failed to get an NCAA tournament bid.
 Instead, they received the sixth seed in the 2009 NIT.
 Davidson played the third seed, South Carolina, on the road in the first round.
 Curry scored 32 points as the Wildcats beat the Gamecocks 70–63.
 Davidson then lost 80–68 to the Saint Mary's Gaels in the second round.
 Curry registered 26 points, nine rebounds, and five assists in what was his final game for the Wildcats.

 In his final season at Davidson, Curry averaged 28.6 points, 5.6 assists, and 2.5 steals.
-He was the NCAA scoring leader and was named a consensus first team All-American.
-Curry opted out of his senior year at Davidson, but he stated that he still planned to earn his degree.
-He completed his bachelor’s degree in sociology in May 2022.
-Curry's completion of his degree qualified him for jersey or number retirement; Davidson reserves that honor for players who complete their degrees at the school.
-In a ceremony held on August 31, 2022, Curry became the first Davidson player to have his number retired (six others have jerseys retired, but their numbers remain in circulation).
-At the ceremony, he also entered Davidson's athletic hall of fame and physically received his Davidson diploma.
+He was the NCAA scoring champion and was named a consensus first team All-American.
+Curry opted out of his senior year at Davidson to enter the 2009 NBA draft, but expressed his intention to complete his degree.

+In May 2022, Curry completed his coursework and graduated with a Bachelor of Arts in Sociology.
+In a ceremony held on August 31, 2022, Curry became the first Davidson graduate to have his jersey number retired and was inducted into the Davidson Athletics Hall of Fame.

+In March 2025, Davidson announced that Curry would serve as assistant general manager for basketball programs, alongside alum Matt Berman in an advisory role.
+They will share insights with student-athletes and create the eight-figure "Curry-Berman Fund" to support both men's and women's basketball, with contributions from Curry, his wife Ayesha, Berman, his sister Erica, and father Don.